Only a few regions can call themselves home to a dynasty of famous artists; Philadelphia and The Countryside has had several.

 Their work is a must-see for any visit here.

 Tucked back in an old gristmill, the Brandywine River Museum is home to the collection of the Wyeth family, by all accounts a dynasty of dynamic artists.
+Renowned for its holdings of the Wyeth family of artists, the Museum features galleries dedicated to the work of N. C. Wyeth, Andrew Wyeth and Jamie Wyeth.
+The Museum’s outstanding Heritage Collection is a cross section of American art, with a special focus on artistic practice in the Brandywine valley.
 Victoria's great-grandfather, Newell Convers (N.C.)
 Wyeth (1882-1945), was a painter and illustrator, best known for his contributions to classics such as Treasure Island, Robin Hood and Robinson Crusoe; and her grandfather, Andrew (1917-2009), made a name for himself as an "Americana" landscape and portrait painter.
-Andrew is famous for secretly creating more than 200 paintings and studies of his neighbor Helga – many of them nude – and for working skillfully with challenging media, such as watercolor and egg tempera.
+Andrew is famous for secretly creating more than 200 paintings and studies of his neighbor Helga — many of them nude — and for working skillfully with challenging media, such as watercolor and egg tempera.

 Andrew's son Jamie (born in 1946) upholds his family's artistic tradition and vision.
 Like the two generations of Wyeth men before him, his paintings fall under the Brandywine School tradition: focusing on the people, animals and landscapes of the region.
 Also like the Wyeth men before him, Jamie's works have been described as mythological, whimsical, humorous and even "strange" and "macabre."